lukejacksonn/hyperapp-wiki/Getting-Started.md

 ### What just happened?

-The browser downloaded HyperApp with Hyperx or JSX, compiled the view and run the application.
+The browser downloaded HyperApp with Hyperx or JSX, compiled the view and ran the application.

-This workflow is great for demos and sharing examples with other people, but not so great for production.
+This workflow is great for demos and sharing examples with other people, but not so great for a production application.

 In the next section we'll explore how to create a [[Build Setup]] using Browserify, Webpack and Rollup.